Creating website and blogging in Org mode

 (concat

-(file-name-directory entry) "blog/" (file-name-nondirectory entry))))
+(file-name-directory entry) "blog/" (file-name-nondirectory entry)))

-formatted using the format
+using the format

 function similar to sprintf